 The only drawback after all those test bakes is that this recipe does nothing to help you keep your waistline!

 |Can recipe be doubled?||Yes in 2 baking vessels|

 |Make ahead?||Keeps up to 2 days.
 Warm through and bring to room temperature before eating.|

-2. Cut the crusts off the bread.
-Soften 1oz(25g) of butter and spread one side of each slice of bread with butter.
+2. Slice the crusts off the bread and then slice bread into 2.
+Soften 1.41oz (40g) of butter and spread one side of each slice of bread with butter.

-Make the custard sauce for the bread slices
+Make the custard sauce to pour over bread slices

 1. Gently warm the milk and cream in a pot over low heat until you see little bubbles around the circumference.
 Don’t let it boil.
 Turn off the heat and remove from the burner.

 2. Crack the eggs into a medium size bowl (large enough to hold the cream/milk as you will be adding it in later).
 Add the sugar and stir with a spoon/spatula until it dissolves.